Uber1337NL/Zabbix-Wallboard/README.md

 10. **SQL Injection Prevention**: Parameterized queries (via Zabbix API)
 11. No more MetroUI: Removed the MetroUI JavaScript and Font libraries
 12. Updated jQuery from 3.7.0 to 4.0.0
+13. No more user/pass auth.
+API Token (Bearer) only.
+14. But... we kept user/pass for basic http authentication ONLY.

 ### Security Enhancements